 We understand your pain.
 The pain of an infected, impacted, or damaged tooth can be shattering and personality-altering.
-Image Dental in Stockton provides a full range of services to promote oral health, to preserve your teeth, and to promote healthy and bright smiles.
+Image Dental in Stockton provides a full range of services to promote oral health, preserve your teeth, and promote healthy and bright smiles.
 We also understand that urgent or threatening situations require practical and immediate solutions.

-Tooth extraction is an effective method of dealing with an infection, tooth decay, damaged teeth, and overcrowding.
+Tooth extractions are an effective method of dealing with an infection, tooth decay, damaged teeth, and overcrowding.
 While no one looks forward to having a tooth removed, we can often eliminate tooth pain by extracting the affected tooth, then treating the underlying issue.
 Our goals are simple: To eliminate the pain as quickly and effectively as possible, to eliminate the risk of infection and complications, to offer immediate and permanent solutions, and to let you live your life — without tooth pain.